TamShep/sharexserver_old/README.md

 ```bash
 go get -u github.com/mmichaelb/sharexserver/cmd/sharexserver
 ```
+See the [examples package](https://github.com/mmichaelb/sharexserver/tree/master/examples/) for implemented examples and use cases.

 # Contribution
 Feel free to contribute and help this project to grow.
 You can also just suggest features/enhancements - for more details check the [contributing file](https://github.com/mmichaelb/sharexserver/tree/master/.github/CONTRIBUTING.md).